Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/heat-map/heat-map-core.md

 ---
 title: Heat Map Core Installation
-description: Core Installation of Heat Map
+description: Core Installation of Heat Map, Heat Map allows your viewers to click on the screen and intract with it.
 published: true
 date: 2022-07-28T15:25:57.625Z
 tags: